askvader/askvader/README.md

 - Reproducible: Expressions are designed to work forever
 - Powerful: Use the full power of Dhall to generate arbitrarily complex setup
 - Safe: The type checker catches most errors before deployment

+### For devs - core design
+- `noros apply` should either fail or return a valid config - ideally catching failues before making any changes
+- `noros destroy` should undo entirety of last apply (similar to applying an empty config)
+- The (hash of the) single (resolved) expression should determine observable behaviour (e.g. no mutable dependencies, including local file system)

 --